 Dialectical Behavior Therapy – DBT

-While it has been successful in treating adults, we are using it with the youth served by The Center.
-In fact, we were a pioneer in developing DBT therapy specifically for adolescents.
+While it has been successful in treating adults, The Center was a pioneer in developing DBT therapy specifically for adolescents.
 And it’s working.
+Studies now demonstrate DBT’s effectiveness for treating youth with dual-diagnosis (mental health and substance abuse) needs.
 We’re also pleased to serve as a model for other treatment programs looking to employ the practices of DBT for their adolescent clients.

-DBT is based on bio-social theory, which indicates that certain severe emotional disorders are a consequence of an emotionally vulnerable individual growing up in certain environmental circumstances that are “invalidating.”
+The treatment itself is founded in a bio-social theory: that certain severe emotional disorders are a consequence of the biology of an emotionally vulnerable individual transacting with certain social or environmental circumstances that are “invalidating.”

-The treatment is comprised of coaching, as well as individual and group therapy.
+The treatment is comprised of coaching and therapist consultation, as well as individual and group therapy.
 Coaching is done throughout the entire treatment process to help clients apply what they learn to daily, real-world situations.
-The therapy focuses on:
+The group therapy modules include skills training in:

 - Core Mindfulness